 This 4-star hotel is just a stone's throw away from Brighton’s vibrant seafront, the famous Lanes and the Royal Pavilion.
-The Renaissance-style hotel has conference and leisure facilities, including an urban day spa (extra fees apply), gym and complimentary wi-fi.
+The Renaissance-style hotel has conference and complimentary wi-fi.

 The idyllic Georgian, 4-star Old Ship Hotel stands on Brighton’s seafront, a short walk from Brighton’s lively shops, bars and pier.
 You can dine at the Old Ship Hotel’s Steak on Sea Restaurant overlooking the promenade; relax with a drink in the bar, or workout in the gym.
 Stylish en-suite rooms come with a TV, tea and coffee making facilities, free wifi, and 24-hour room service.

 Within walking distance of all Brighton’s attractions, this boutique style property offers the best in service and comfort.